 In other words: You care

-Yet the very fact of having this caring nature can itself be a block to you getting that message out confidently enough to make the difference you know you’re here to make.
+Yet the very fact that you care so much can itself be a block to you getting that message out confidently enough to make the difference you know you’re here to make.

 For the rest of this article I’m going to refer to small business owners and their clients because this is the group of people I know best, and who I spend my life serving.
-But it can apply to anything you’re selling – whether that’s a product, a service, a business opportunity, an idea or a vision.
+But what I talk about applies just as well to anything you’re selling – whether that’s a product, a service, a business opportunity, an idea or a vision.

 And the question I’m asking today is:

-So why is sales so darned difficult when you care?
+Why IS sales so difficult when you care?

-Because after all, when we really care about our clients and want the best for them then of course we do want them to make that decision to work with us because if they don’t we can’t help them make the change they so badly want – and we don’t get to make our difference in the world.
+This is a tricky one, because after all, when we really care about our clients and want the best for them then of course we do want them to make that decision to work with us because if they don’t we can’t help them make the change they so badly want – and we don’t get to make our difference in the world

 But the very fact that we do care so much makes sales so much more difficult than it could be.

-After all, it’s not just about learning a structure.
+After all, it’s not just about learning a structure is it?

-If it was as easy as the “how to” I wouldn’t even have a business!
-My clients would have all gone and got themselves some good, old-fashioned style sales training a long time ago and be off merrily “closing sales”, “handling objections” and filling up their diaries – long before they even come across me.
+In fact, if it was as easy as teaching the “how to” I wouldn’t even have a business!
+My clients would have all gone and got themselves some good, old-fashioned traditional sales training a long time ago and be off merrily “closing sales”, “handling objections” and filling up their diaries – long before they ever come across me.

-- Feeling drawn to want to help people anyway – not just because you’ve taken their money off them.
+- Feeling drawn to want to help people regardless of whether it’s because you’ve just taken their money off them

 - Feeling conflicted about whether it’s even OK to charge money for helping people – doesn’t that make you a “bad” person?